tonyho/app-framework-binder/doc/afb-plugin-writing.md

 This lines are doing two things:

-1. It renames the built library from **libafm-main-plugin.so** to **afm-main-plugin.so** by removing the implicitely added prefix *lib*.
-This step is not mandatory at all because afb-daemon doesn't check names of files when loading it.
+1. It renames the built library from **libafm-main-plugin.so** to **afm-main-plugin.so** by removing the implicitly added prefix *lib*.
+This step is not mandatory because afb-daemon doesn't check names of files at load time.
-The only convention that use afb-daemon is that extension is **.so** but this convention is used only when afb-daemon discovers plugin from a directory hierarchy.
+The only filename convention used by afb-daemon relates to **.so** termination.
+*.so pattern is used when afb-daemon automatically discovers plugin from a directory hierarchy.

-2. It applies a version script at link to only export the conventional name of the entry point: **pluginAfbV1Register**.
-See below.
-By default, the linker that creates the shared object exports all the public symbols (C functions that are not **static**).
+2. It applies a version script at link time to only export the reserved name **pluginAfbV1Register** for registration entry point.
+By default, when building a shared library linker exports all the public symbols (C functions that are not **static**).

 Next line are: